 As nonprofit consultant Alan Cantor put it, “There is indeed a way for nonprofits to offer support and to seek it at the same time.”
 (Harvard Business Review)

-Depending on the state of the crisis (COVID or otherwise), your organization may decide to delay its campaign or shift its fundraising priorities.
+Depending on the state of the crisis, your organization may decide to delay its campaign or shift its fundraising priorities.

 If you are involved in supporting a vulnerable population that’s particularly affected by the crisis, be sure to highlight in detail your ongoing efforts.